 Trees and Power Line Safety

-Fairport Electric has awarded this year's tree trimming contract to Birchcrest Tree and Landscape.
+Fairport Electric has awarded the 2023 tree trimming contract to Arnold's Tree Service.

 Fairport Electric's routine tree trimming responsibilities and schedule:

 To ensure safety and electric service reliability, Fairport Electric schedules tree trimming in your area every five years adhering to the industry “best practices".
 Fairport Electric's tree contractor utilizes a technique called “directional pruning” in order to naturally “train” and direct growth away from the wires.
 This method is a true benefit to the health of the tree as it reduces disease and decay entry points.
 This pruning practice was developed in conjunction with the U.S. Forest Service and is endorsed by the International Society of Arboriculture, the National Arbor Day Foundation and other tree-care professionals around the world.
 We only hire certified contractors to do this work.
 Working efficiently as possible, we schedule trimming by geographic location.
 Fairport Electric's trimming is limited to tree branches that affect electric wires only.
 We do not trim trees or branches that affect phone and cable wires.
 Before trimming, our contractor will notify customers by door hanger or a crew visit.
 You can also sign up for tree trimming notifications through our Everbridge notification system.
 Fairport Electric trims trees to maintain a minimum of 10-15 feet of clearance from our powerlines.
 Areas that will be trimmed this year can be found on our Reliability Projects map.